matthewbasil/homeschooling/README.md

 Currently one just have one kid, X, in school, but a second Y, listens along and picks some things up.
 Our routine is as follows:
 - each morning:
   - do a chapter of Johann Comenius's _Orbis Sensualium Pictus_ ([printed copy][comenius] from LuLu in conjunction with [Evan der Milner's videos][derMilner]).
-Mr. der Milner says a phrase in Latin, then in English; I do the same; then the kid does.
-This is very popular with the kids.
+Mr. der Milner says a phrase in Latin, then in English; I do the same; then X does.
+This is very popular with the kids (who have made a song out of parts of the alphabet in chapter 1).
   - practice vocabulary from Memoria Press's [Prima Latina][primaLatina].
 We typically do a spaced-repetition drill until X has gotten them all correct.
 We usually get through two lessons per week.
 - each afternoon:
   - X does one round of flash cards and one round of "matching" for the Prima Latina vocab on a Kindle tablet.
 X is otherwise not really allowed to use computers or tablets yet, so this is more a treat for him than a chore.